A Validation Approach to Over-parameterized Matrix and Image Recovery: Proof of Theorem

-Different from the noiseless case, the iterate $\UUt$ can only get close to $\truU$ up to a certain noise level due to the presence of noise.
-The following lemma characterizing the quantity $\fronorm{U_tU_t^\top -\truX}$ and is our main technical endeavor.
-The proof can be found in Section \ref{sec: PhaseIIandIII}.
+Different from the noiseless case, the iterate $\UUt$ can only get close to $\truU$ up to some level due to the presence of noise.
+The following lemma characterizing the quantity $\fronorm{\Dt}$ is our main technical endeavor, whose proof is in Section \ref{sec: PhaseIIandIII}.